Dhunge dhara: Recoiled spouts

-Only one other spout with a recoiled trunk has so far been found, but this spout was not part of a hiti.
-It was being used as a paving stone in a courtyard in Deopatan (Kathmandu).
+Only one other spout with a recoiled trunk has been found, but this spout was not part of a working hiti: it was used as a paving stone in a courtyard in Deopatan (Kathmandu).

-Dhunge dharas in popular culture
+In popular culture

 The early 19th-century Nepalese song Rajamati names three dhunge dharas of Kathmandu: Thahiti, Kwahiti and Maruhiti.
 The protagonist of the song trips and falls in Maruhiti.
-Some scenes of the 1995 film based on the song are also filmed at Maruhiti.
+Some scenes of the 1995 film based on the song are actually filmed at Maruhiti.
+Kontihiti and Manga Hiti can be seen briefly as well.

 In 1974, Pier Paolo Pasolini used Tusha Hiti, Narayan Hiti and Saraswati Hiti in Patan, along with other places in Nepal, as locations for his film Il fiore delle Mille e una notte (Arabian Nights).

+Tusha Hiti also doubled as the king's bath in the 1993 film Little Buddha by Bernardo Bertolucci.
+Nag Pokhari hiti in Bhaktapur was also used for the film.

 The inner workings of the dhunge dhara system in Kathmandu are an essential part of the plot in the story The Case of Hodgson's Ghost from the 2003 detective novel The Oriental Casebook of Sherlock Holmes by Ted Riccardi.

 The song Surkhetma Bulbule Taal from the 2004 film Bandhaki was partly filmed at the stone spouts of Bulbule Lake.

 Garuda Kunda in Bhaktapur was used to film a clip of the Newari song Basanta Ya Phe.

 In 2015, around the time of the earthquakes, a community arts project was organised, centered around the hitis of Patan.
 Women living in the area told stories and created works of visual art about their relationships with water and health during the Sacred Water project.

 In 2016 Manga Hiti featured in a romantic music video.
+In 2017 Manga Hiti was also used for an interactive audiovisual installation.

 The opening credits of the 2016 Newari film Chandraman were filmed at Chhaybaha Hiti in Patan.